daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D49-50: Nov 13-14 2017

+**Today's Progress**: Have been working on the JavaScript 30.
+Think I should probably start this over in order to do it every day...
+Hmmm

+**Thoughts:** Love the JavaScript 30, there's lots I don't get but it's the best way to learn.

 ## R1D48: Nov 4 2017